twistedpiper/twistedpiper/README.md

 - 👋 Hi, I’m @twistedpiper
-- 👀 I’m a professional FrontEnd Web Application Developer and Designer... mouthfull... with many years in development/design/marketing/IT Services
+- 👀 I’m a professional FrontEnd Web Application Developer and Designer... mouthful... with many years in development/design/marketing/IT Services
 - 🌱 I haven't been on the GitHub for years, my previous one is lost to time, so started fresh with this one
 - 💞️ I’m looking to collaborate on modular design oriented concepts and Design First Development approaches ...
 - 📫 I'm an expert in html/css/jquery and some other stuff ..